What is Plantar Fasciitis?

 The causes of plantar fasciitis are multi-factorial and can involve inappropriate footwear for your foot type, poor training programs, weakness in the foot and leg and lack of range through the ankle and 1st toe to name a few.

 Plantar fasciitis usually starts with pain on standing after a period of rest, for example in the morning upon waking or after exercise when you cool down.
 In the earlier stages that pain usually gets better when you warm up again.
 If the condition progresses the structure of the fascia begins to change and lose its tensile strength in the area of pain.
-When this occurs the pain may be felt more throughout the day and progress so that standing alone becomes a difficult task.
+When this occurs, you may feel more pain throughout the day, and progress so that standing alone becomes a difficult task.

 Give us a call on 02 9460 6788 to discuss how we can help you with Plantar Fasciitis.

 How is Plantar Fasciitis diagnosed?